The Journey of Oak Timber Framing: From Forest to Frame

 Oak timber framing is not simply a method of construction — it is a journey that connects landscape, material, craft, and people.
 Understanding that journey explains why traditional oak buildings feel so different from modern, mass-produced structures, and why they continue to endure across Scotland.

 Oak is one of Britain’s most enduring native timbers.
-Slow-growing and dense, it develops strength, character, and resilience over many decades, typically being felled typically around 130-150 years old.
+Slow-growing and dense, it develops strength, character, and resilience over many decades.
+Typically, oak is felled around 130-150 years old.
 An experienced forester assesses each standing tree to carefully select which will be felled.
-It is then up to the skilled experienced eye of the saw-miller to select which logs they will make the best use of.
+It is then up to the skilled eye of the saw-miller to choose which logs they will make the best use of.

 When oak is selected for timber framing, the aim is not uniformity, but quality.
 Natural curves, variations in grain, and subtle imperfections are not defects to be engineered out — they are features that give an oak frame its individuality and depth.